caden147/tic-tac-toe-game/README.md

 * **Quit the game:** To quit a game, enter 'quit' into the terminal.
 * **Help!:** If you'd like to see these commands during the game, type 'help', and the options will be displayed.
 Type 'help' followed by the command you would like more information about.

+Reconnection:

+When the client program detects a problem with the server connection, it tries to reconnect with the server.
+The amount of time that it waits after each subsequent reconnection attempt increases until it reaches the maximum waiting time of 30 seconds.
+If the client program receives a message from the server, it resets the waiting time back to the minimum.

 ## Game Message Protocol Specification
 The game message protocol defines the structure and format of messages exchanged between the server and clients.
 * Message format: A struct-based format is used for message serialization and deserialization.